Skip to main content

 Move the screen up: python3 -m xyscreens <serial port> <address> up <duration>

-Where <address> is the six character hexadecimal (three bytes) address of the device. <duration> is the optional time in seconds to move the screen up or down, when given the process will wait till the screen is up or down and show the progress.
+Where <address> is the six character hexadecimal (three bytes) address of the device. <duration> is the optional time in seconds to move the screen up or down, when given the process will wait until the screen is up or down and show the progress.

 Programming the device address